Sweet and Sour Meatballs

 • Salt and pepper.
 To taste.

 • Oil.
 To sauté the aromatics.
-Any neutral oil will work for this step.
+Any neutral oil works.

 • Garlic.
-For a smooth sauce, I prefer using minced garlic.
+For a smooth sauce, I prefer using minced garlic, but it can be substituted with 1 teaspoon of garlic powder.

 • Water.
 To make the sauce.
-If I have leftover vegetable or chicken stock, I use it instead of water for added flavor.
+If I have chicken stock on hand, I’ll use it for more flavor.

 • Sweet chili sauce.
-This slightly spicy and sweet sauce is my absolute favorite.
-Buy Thai or Asian sweet chili sauce from any grocery store.
+This slightly spicy and sweet sauce is my favorite.
+Buy any Asian sweet chili sauce from the grocery store.

 • Light brown sugar.
 It adds a lovely color and the necessary sweetness to the recipe.